ETHRoboticsClub/piper-robot-server/README.md

-# SO100 Robot Teleoperation System
+# teleop - SO100 Robot Arm Teleoperation System

-A consolidated teleoperation control system for the SO100 robot that supports multiple input methods (VR controllers, keyboard, phone support coming...) with shared inverse kinematics and 3D visualization.
+A consolidated teleoperation control system for the [SO100 robot arm](https://github.com/TheRobotStudio/SO-ARM100) that supports input from VR controllers or keyboard with shared inverse kinematics, 3D visualization and a web UI.

 ![VR Controller Instructions](teleop_instructions.jpg)

-*VR controller interface showing how to control the robot arms using grip and trigger buttons*
+*Using a VR headset like the Meta Quest and the built-in WebXR app, controller movements are streamed to the teleop controller so you can record training data without a dedicated leader arm.*

 ## Features